asynts/react-mini/notes/0010_2022-11-15_fibonacci-instead-of-increment.md

     This confirms that this got something to do with event handling.

+-   Somehow, `HtmlElement.updateElement` is called very frequently.

+-   Somehow, `HtmlElement.eventHandlers` is always empty in `HtmlElement.updateElement`.

+-   My understanding is, that this is exponential, because all the previous event handlers fire.
+    Each then adds a new event handler which fire again...

+    The problem is, that they are never removed because I am looking at the `HtmlElement.eventHandlers` of the previous event handler.

 ### Ideas

 -   Look where the fibonacci numbers appear naturally.